The English Legal System

 - A commercial court that hears commercial business (ex. insurance) is part of the Queen’s Bench.

 - Presided by the Lord Chancellor.

-- A company court that hears business matters such as partnership, mortgages, trusts, revenue and bankruptcy.
+- A company court that hears business matters such as partnerships, mortgages, trusts, revenue, and bankruptcy.

 The Family Division